skrusche63/spark-fm/README.md

 ##### Semantic Concept Prediction

+Semantic concepts are a commonly used means to specify the meaning of web pages.
+These concepts are either explicitly provided by the respective authors (e.g in terms of metadata tags) or derived by sophisticated linguistic and semantic techniques.
+The latter thereby rely on specific terminologies, such as taxonomies, term-concept maps or even domain specific ontologies.

+Different website owners usually assign semantic concepts that refer to different terminologies.
+The hidden semantics of two different articles may be the same, but the assigned concepts differ and are controlled by different authors.
+Due to this situation, the content profiles associated with these articles are different.

+Factorization Machines are an appropriate means to overcome this concept heterogeneity and help to improve semantic interoperability.

 ### Factorization Machines

 Matrix factorization (MF) approaches to recommendations have become very popular as they usually outperform traditional k-nearest neighbor methods.
 MF, however, is context-unaware.